 To the ancient Greeks, Romans, and Egyptians the rising of the star Sirius signaled the start of “The Dog Days of Summer” when the oppressive heat was attributed to causing madness, war, and even befouled the taste of wine.
 (Nobody likes befouled tasting wine)

-Though we are pretty sure there are no evil spirits in the air; hot weather, sun exposure and overexertion can lead to serious consequences that could lead to death if not properly identified and treated.
+Though we are pretty sure there are no evil spirits in the air; hot weather, sun exposure, and overexertion can lead to serious consequences that could lead to death if not properly identified and treated.

 A big part of the body’s function is temperature regulation.
 In hot weather, the body tries to cool itself by releasing heat through sweating.
-Under normal circumstances, the evaporative cooling is enough to counteract the heat, but lack of hydration, overactivity and weather conditions such as high humidity can push the body to the limits.
+Under normal circumstances, the evaporative cooling is enough to counteract the heat, but lack of hydration, overactivity, and weather conditions such as high humidity can push the body to the limits.

-Sign of Serious Heat-Related illnesses:
+Signs of Serious Heat-Related Illnesses:

 Heat Cramps– Heavy sweating caused by overexertion in the heat is going to cause an electrolyte imbalance which will contribute to muscle spasms and cramping.
 The body will also attempt to cool itself further by opening blood vessels near the surface of the skin to radiate more heat from the body causing redness.